 CHRISTMAS – A TIME TO SHARE GLAD TIDINGS

-And then, you guessed it…… the call for urgent, emergency help came in – A development director from a major developer & publisher was given a seemingly impossible task to deliver a massive amount of level art and gameplay content in about six months.
+And then, you guessed it – the call for urgent, emergency help came in.
+A development director from a major developer and publisher was given a seemingly impossible task to deliver a massive amount of level art and gameplay content in about six months.
 During our initial discussion, we were looking at the number of assets required (as well as technical and QA support, because all these assets needed to be fully-integrated into the build) and the number of required people were pretty scary.
-The calculations were showing 60-80 developers starting on the next day and crunching all the way until final deadline……
+The calculations were showing 60-80 developers starting on the next day and crunching all the way until the final deadline.

 After a brief check with our studio’s art planning manager, all we could spare at that time were 20 people with exactly the right skills.
-It was clear that this would have to be a cross-studio project!
-To the Bat-phone!!
-After a few hastily arranged conference calls, we established that there were actually people available in other locations.
-The drawback was that they would not finish their projects at the same time and their skills were close, but not an exact match – What to do?!
+It was clear that this would have to be a cross-studio project – to the Bat phone!
+After a few quickly arranged conference calls, we established that there were actually people available in other locations.
+The drawback was that they would not finish their projects at the same time and their skills were close, but not an exact match – what to do?

 This is where it got really tricky.
 An obvious solution would be to check if we can transfer people from other projects which were currently in progress (something we try to avoid at all costs), so no to that one!
 It takes time for new people to get familiar with a particular project, pipelines and tools and it would not be fair to our current clients to suddenly replace people they are already used to cooperate with.